Tom Barrack: Business career

 In 1987, Barrack was later a principal with the Robert M. Bass Group.
 In 1985, Barrack first dealt with Donald Trump when he sold Trump a one-fifth stake in the Alexander's department stores.
 In 1988, Trump agreed to pay Barrack $410 million for total ownership of the Plaza Hotel.
 He later lost both properties in bankruptcy.

 In 1990, Barrack founded Colony Capital, with initial investments by Bass and GE Capital, and later Eli Broad, Merrill Lynch, and Koo Chen-fu.
 Barrack achieved 50% profits in his first two years by focusing on distressed properties, including the federal Resolution Trust Corporation.
 He has invested some $200 million in Middle East real estate, $534 million in non-performing German real estate loans, and made a $24 million loan to photographer Annie Leibovitz.
-He also owns Neverland Ranch which was once the home of mega superstar Michael Jackson.
+He also owned Neverland Ranch which was once the home of mega superstar Michael Jackson.
 Through Colony Capital, he runs a $25 billion portfolio of assets, from the Fairmont Raffles Hotels International hotel chain in Asia, the Aga Khan's former resort in Sardinia, Resorts International Holdings, One&Only Resorts, Atlantis, etc.

 Colony American Homes was criticized for treating tenants poorly during the Great Recession, raising rents, evicting people in large numbers and failing to maintain properties.

 Barrack has previously negotiated drilling rights with Mana Al Otaiba.
 In 2009, Barrack negotiated with Otaiba's son, Ambassador Yousef Al Otaiba, the sale of a $41 million stake in the Raffles L'Ermitage hotel to the Abu Dhabi Investment Authority.

 In 2010, Barrack bought $70 million of Jared Kushner's debt on 666 Fifth Avenue.
 Kushner later avoided bankruptcy when Barrack agreed to reduce his obligations after a request by Trump.

 As of September 2011, Barrack was the 833rd richest person in the world, and the 375th richest in the United States, with an estimated wealth of $1.1. billion USD.
 However, he was no longer a billionaire in 2014.

 In 2012, Barrack sold the Paris Saint-Germain F.C. to the Qatar Investment Authority.
 Barrack had to pay €22 million to settle tax charges related to the 2012 sale of his resort on Costa Smeralda to the Qatari sovereign wealth fund.

 In 2010, Barrack partnered with the Qatar Investment authority to purchase the film production company Miramax for $660 million.
 In 2016, Barrack sold Miramax to the Qatari beIN Media Group at a fourfold profit.
 In October 2017, Barrack's Colony Capital agreed to invest in The Weinstein Company to keep it afloat in light of the sexual misconduct allegations against the company's co-founder, Harvey Weinstein.
 The New York Times reported that the preliminary agreement with Weinstein fell apart and the acquisition broke down, in part because Colony Capital required the deal would not enrich Weinstein.